Counting gluings of octahedra: Introduction

 This problem has been solved for very few families of building blocks.
 To grasp the difficulty, it must be noted that there \emph{is} a classification of colored triangulations with respect to Gurau's degree $\omega(T)$, by Gurau and Schaeffer \cite{GurauSchaeffer},

 where $t(T), e(T)$ are the numbers of tetrahedra and edges of the colored triangulation $T$.
 The main theorem \cite{1/NExpansion} is that $\omega(T)$ is a non--negative integer, providing a linear bound on the number of edges of $T$ at fixed number of tetrahedra.
 However, $\omega(T) = 0$ imposes severe restrictions, described at length in \cite{Melons}, which enforce a series--parallel structure on those triangulations called melonic.
 Moreover, melonic triangulations can only be built from specific building blocks, called melonic bubbles, which are 3--balls made of tetrahedra glued in a series--parallel way \cite{Uncoloring}.
+Note that a similar classification due to Fusy and Tanasa holds for a more general family of triangulations called multiorientable triangulations \cite{MOClassification}.

 However, if melonic building blocks are not used, it is expected from \cite{GurauSchaeffer} that not only there are no triangulations of vanishing degree, but there are no infinite families of triangulations at fixed degree.
-This is because gluing non--melonic bubbles does not grow as many edges as it does with melonic ones.
-One therefore expects the existence of a modified degree with a balance between the numbers of tetrahedra and edges which depends on the choice of bubble.
-Several strategies to prove this and mostly find examples where the modified degree can be written explicitly are exposed in \cite{SigmaReview}.
-So far, this has worked for building blocks of either arbitrary size (number of tetrahedra) but very simple structures, or for explicit building blocks with at most six tetrahedra.
-In the latter case, the working strategy was a generic bijection which turns colored triangulations into edge--colored maps with prescribed submaps (reminiscent of hypermaps).
-It was introduced in \cite{StuffedWalshMaps}.
+This is because gluing non--melonic bubbles, such as octahedra, does not grow as many edges as it does with melonic ones.
+This is the reason why Gurau's degree is not an interesting classifying parameter for the enumeration of colored triangulations and it does not permit the study of universality classes.
+One instead expects the existence of a \emph{modified degree with a balance between the numbers of tetrahedra and edges which depends on the choice of bubble}.